-Ruth was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Environmental Law.
+Ruth was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Environmental Law and Energy Law.
 Ruth has been listed in Best Lawyers since 2011.

 Ruth has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2020 for Environment (Massachusetts).
 She has also been recognized in Chambers in previous years.